 ATHOL-BROSE (“Athol-Brose”): n.
 [Scottish] A porridge made of oatmeal, honey, and whiskey.
-Most likely originated in the town of Athol.
+Most likely originated in the town of Atholl.

 BLUEBEARD (“Bluebeard”): n.
 [Folklore] A fairy-tale character who marries and then murders one wife after another.

 BLUE BELL KNOLL (“Blue Bell Knoll”): n.
-[Folklore] In old English legend, if one can hear the knoll (tolling) of the bluebell flower, then death is upon him.
+[Folklore] In old English legend, if one can hear the knoll (an ancient version of the word “toll”) of the bluebell flower, then death is upon him.
 [Botany] A “bluebell” is a plant bearing bell-shaped, blue flowers, esp. a.
 A European plant, Scilla nonscripta, with grass-like leaves and fragrant, blue-violet flower clusters. b.
 The harebell. c.
 A plant of the genus Martensia.
 Also n.
-[Geography] A physical feature found in Wayne County in the U.S. state of Utah, also known as Bluebell Knoll or Boulder Mountain, its elevation is 11,317 ft / 3,449 m.
+[Geography] More literally, a physical feature found in Wayne County in the U.S. state of Utah, also known as Bluebell Knoll or Boulder Mountain, its elevation is 11,317 ft / 3,449 m.

 BROKEN-WINDED (“The Spangle Maker”): adj.
 Term first documented in the 16th century meaning “affected with or as if with heaves,” such as “a broken-winded horse.”

-BURL (“Ella Megalast Burls Forever”): n.
-[Middle English burle from Old French bourle, tuft of wool, diminutive of bourre, coarse wool. from the Latin burra, shaggy garment.]
-1. A knot, lump, or slub in yarn or cloth.
-2. a.
-A large rounded outgrowth on a tree trunk or branch. b.
-The strongly marked wood from such an outgrowth used as veneer.—vt. burled, burling, burls.
-To finish (cloth) by removing loose threads or burls.
-[NB: This song is actually about Robin Guthrie’s mother.
+BURL (“Ella Megalast Burls Forever”): v.
+[Scots burrel or burl] To whirl, revolve rapidly, or dance.
+[NB: This definition is more likely the context for Liz’s use of the word.
+This song is actually about Robin Guthrie’s mother.
 Elizabeth explained in an interview in 2017, “She was quite a big woman, in terms of personality as well as physique, and she was very jolly and nimble; even though she was a big lady there was something very delicate about her.
 I just had this image of her revolving, and this going on and on forever and ever, eternally.
 And so she should!”]

 CALFSKIN-SMACK (“Calfskin-Smack”): n.
 [English slang] 18th century slang term for “swearing on the Bible,” or “smack the calfskin,” as Bibles were/are often bound in soft leather, or calfskin.